DIPlib/diplib/src/documentation/image.md

 A tensor image is stored into a single memory block.
 In the same way that strides indicate how to skip from one pixel to another (as described in the section \ref strides), the `dip::Image::TensorStride` indicates how to skip from one tensor element to another.
+This allows e.g. a multi-channel image to be stored as either interleaved per pixel, per line or per plane, and as long as an algorithm uses the strides, it does not need to know how the channels are interleaved.

 All tensor elements are stored as if they composed a single spatial dimension.
 Therefore, it is possible to change the image such that the tensor elements